ayushanand18/GSoC_design_documents/index.md

 ## My tryst with GSoC 2022
 Here is my tryst as Google Summer of Code 2022 participant with IOOS (Integrated Ocean Observing System).
-+ You can see the weekly agendas, accomplishments and updates [ont his page](updates)
++ You can see the weekly agendas, accomplishments and updates [on this page](updates)